-I love to make them at Christmas.
+I love to make them at Christmas or New Year's Eve.
 I freeze the leftover turkey and use that instead of chicken or pork for the filling and it is always good.
 This year I didn't get around to making them until this week, and that was with my sweet hubby prodding me to do them.

 "Did you buy Masa yet?"